 Living Common Law in BC: The New Family Law Act Spells Big Changes

-Presently the BC Family Relations Act is in effect and governs relationship breakdown in our province; however, that will change on March 18, 2013, when the new Family Law Act is fully implemented.
-The Family Relations Act treats couples who are married much differently than those who simply choose to live together without “tying the knot.”
+Presently, the BC Family Relations Act is in effect and governs relationship breakdown in our province; however, that will change on March 18, 2013, when the new Family Law Act is fully implemented.
+This is different for married and unmarried couples moving forward.

-As the countdown continues towards full implantation, should a court case commence prior to the new Family Law Act coming into effect, the present trust law will still apply?
-But on March 18, 2013, BC will see these, and many more, important changes implemented and applied to future relationship break down.
+If a court case commences prior to the new Family Law Act’s implementation, the present law will still apply.
+But on March 18, 2013, BC will see important changes implemented and applied to future relationship breakdowns.

-From a BC Divorce Mediator’s point of view, if those of you in a common law relationship wish to keep property separate, it is a good time to prepare a cohabitation agreement which sets out how property is to be divided in the event that your relationship breaks down.
+From a BC Divorce Mediator’s point of view, if those of you in a non-marital relationship wish to keep property separate, it is a good time to prepare a cohabitation agreement that sets out how property is to be divided in the event that your relationship breaks down.
 After all, cohabitation is about love, but breaking up is all about money.
 Protect yourself.